US Careers Hub: Jun 15, 2026

 • Support overall independence.

-Simple activities such as walking, stretching, swimming, or light strength training can make a significant difference.
-The key is consistency rather than intensity.
+Some simple exercises such as walking, stretching, swimming or light strength training can work wonders.
+It's consistency and not intensity.

 Older adults often: